 Yes!
 We expect all counselors to actively participate in program activities.
 This includes supervision of the campers, assisting other program staff, and participating!
 We expect the campers to always come first in participation since camp is for the camper.
 Each counselor must help campers participate in every activity.

 Camp runs from 9 a.m.-4 p.m.
 You will be expected to always meet the counselor-to-camper ratio, which means you are on duty for the whole day depending on how many counselors are working.
-There is a lunch and journal period (typically one hour) where you will still monitor campers but can rest and be at a separate table from girls while you eat.
+There is a paid lunch and journal period (typically one hour) where you will still monitor campers but can rest and be at a separate table from girls while you eat.

 Please note: Along with being a Day Camp Counselor, you may also be an Activity Specialist who typically runs two-hour shifts during the evening, on weekends, and during the day when camp is not running.
 Activities include canoeing, archery, and lifeguarding.